‘They shared the pleasures of the flesh and the horrors of the grave!’

 The film’s delightfully discordant score was by James Kenelm Clarke who directed Exposé aka House on Straw Hill a year later.

-Two beautiful undead women roam the English countryside, luring unsuspecting men to their estate for orgies of sex and blood.
-But when an innocent young couple stumble into the vampires’ lair, they find themselves sucked into an unforgettable vortex of savage lust and forbidden desires…
+Two beautiful undead women roam the English countryside, luring unsuspecting men to their estate for ravaging and killing.
+But when an innocent young couple stumbles into the vampires’ lair, they find themselves sucked into an unforgettable vortex of savage lust and forbidden desires…

 Buy Blu-ray: Amazon.com